You are here : Home > Scientific news > Johanna Fischer received EMA 2025 Young Scientist Award

 Published on 27 August 2025

-Johanna Fischer has been awarded the EMA Young Scientist 2025 prize for her work on magnetization textures in magnetic, antiferromagnetic and multiferroic materials, their manipulation by electric fields and currents, and their applications.
+Johanna Fischer received the 2025 EMA Young Scientist Award for her work on magnetization textures in magnetic, antiferromagnetic and multiferroic materials, their manipulation by electric fields and currents, and their applications.

 Johanna has been awarded for her early career: in 2017, she obtained a Master's degree from the German Walter-Meißner-Institut at the University of Munich; in 2020, she obtained the PhD for her joint work at CNRS and the Thalès industry in Orsay (now the Albert Fert laboratory); then she completed a post-doctorate at the SPINTEC laboratory, where she has held the position of Chargée de Recherche CNRS since 2022.